Skip to content

 To make the most of the Stochastic indicator on a 1-minute chart for day trading, you need to learn a few key techniques.

 Adjusting oscillator settings helps you avoid unnecessary noise in the market.
 For instance, using a longer %K period can reduce the chance of reacting to incorrect signals.
-But where you really gain an advantage is in how you use these tools.
+But where you gain an advantage is in how you use these tools.

 Advanced 1-Minute Stochastic Strategies